hunoz/SparkCli/README.md

 Reset Password is for if you do not know your current password but have previously performed an initial sign in.
 1. Run `spark reset-password`
 2. Follow the prompts to reset your password

+## Roadmap
+* Add in an `init` subcommand that will place the pool ID, client ID, and region in the config, so that forking this repository isn't necessary and it can be used out of the box.